qbicsoftware/sample-cleaner-cli/README.md

 A Spring Boot CLI to remove sample tracking information for deleted samples.
 </div>

-When deleting samples from our openBis instance the associated sample tracking information still persits in our database.
+When deleting samples from our openBis instance the associated sample tracking information still persists in our database.
 To remove this (outdated) tracking information the CLI collects all currently registered samples and removes the tracking information for the samples that are not stored in our database anymore.